-Click the Folder button to
+Click the Folder button to choose folder you want to use

 Highlight the scan jobs you want to save as templates

 To load scan job template(s):

 - 1. Click the Load/Save button to open the Job Template Manager dialog box. - 2.
 Switch to the folder where the scan job template is stored. - 3.
 Highlight the scan job template to be loaded at the left column of the dialog box.